turbot/steampipe-plugin-salesforce/docs/index.md

   # Client Id of Salesforce from Connected App"
   # client_id = "YOUR_SALESFORCE_CLIENT_ID"

-  # List of salesforce tables to be generated"
+  # List of salesforce tables to be generated.
+Salesforce Object API Name should be used here""
   # tables = ["Case", "Campaign"]

   # Version of the salesforce API